wayland/Raku-TOP/Developing.md

 *	Create and check out a new branch for coding on
 *	Write some code making the changes you want
 *	Write some tests covering the new code/cases above
 *	Write POD and comments.
-Style is to interleave doco with code
+Style is to interleave doco with code.
+	Function ordering in a class is as follows:
+	*	First, we have the regular functions that people will normally want to call
+	*	Then, functions that are only really useful to those writing inherited classes
+	*	Finally, functions that only need comments, not rakudoc, because they do things like eg. implement Associative or Positional
 *	Clean up; this means that any debugging statements are removed, or somehow disabled
 *	Write up a nice Changelog entry named after your branch/issue.
 Things